 Habitual behavior is a direct result of your thoughts.
 For instance, if you constantly worry about not having enough money, you’ll begin practicing profit-sabotaging behaviors.
 But if you decided you were sick and tired of worrying about having enough money, you could intentionally begin to practice empowering habits around money.

 Every time you accidentally slip into worry, consciously get your mind to focus on a visual of you rolling in money (doesn’t that sound fun?!).
-Next, you could set up a minimum of two new habits to practice that will support the vision of you being surrounded in piles of cash.

 Your new habits can be big or small.
 Your frame of mind and personality will dictate what is best for you at this moment.
 I like to incorporate both small and big habits when I want to increase my abundance.